beykyle/osiris/README.md

 -----------------

 - [CMake](https://cmake.org/) >= 3.18
-- a modern compiler.
+- a modern `c++` compiler and tool chain.
 This was tested and built with:

 ```
 clang version 15.0.7 (https://github.com/conda-forge/clangdev-feedstock fc523913ae327dfa0a91bb2b45a36c810e0f55d0)